oOBoomberOo/biboo-translator/README.md

 Once the docker container is up and running, you can access suwayomi at `http://localhost:4567`.

 The translator is configured so that any downloaded chapters from manga with the category "Auto Translate" will be automatically translated in the background.
 The first translation may take a while as the models need to be downloaded first but subsequent translations should be much faster after the model is saved to disk.

+Your translated chapters will be available in suwayomi's Local Source in the Browse tab.